bbartik/cisco-validation-tool/README.md

 ## Usage

-Enter device hostname or IPs in devices.txt
+Enter device hostname or IPs in devices.txt.

 Get the configs and store in ./configs:
 ```